List of Resident Evil characters: Ashley Graham

 Ashley Graham is the new U.S. President's daughter in Resident Evil 4.
 A college student living in Massachusetts, Ashley is abducted by a mysterious cult while attempting to return to her home.
 She is taken to a remote part of Spain and held captive in a village inhabited by humans infected with mind-controlling parasites.
 The cult's leader, Osmund Saddler, plans to infect her with Las Plagas, to carry out the cult's secret agenda.
 She is rescued by Leon, and works alongside him to thwart the cult's plans and escape.
 In addition to being able to receive commands and perform simple tasks, Ashley briefly becomes a playable character for a portion of the game.

+Luis Sera

+Luis Sera Navarro (ルイス・セラ・ナヴァッロ) is a former researcher working for the cult Los Illuminados.
+He supports Leon S. Kennedy in his mission to rescue Ashley Graham in Resident Evil 4.
+Secretly, he is also in contact with Ada Wong and helps her recover a sample of the Plaga parasite for her employers.
+The 2023 remake reveals that Luis was also a former employee of the Umbrella Corporation.